futuchain/FUTU/index.md

 •Creation of official owner website
-•Social networks, communities and web presence •Minting equity ERC-20 tokens and BSC utility tokens •Whitepaper publication
+•Social networks, communities and web presence •Minting equity ERC-20 tokens and BSC utility tokens •Whitepaper publication •social rICO announcements

 ### 2 - First come first served
+•reversible ICO (rICO)
-• campaign on social profiles to announce the launch of the token that will take place on uniswap and pancake swap •social contest + random aidrop of tokens $RIST to participants
+•campaign on social profiles to announce the launch of the token that will take place on uniswap and pancake swap •social contest + random aidrop of tokens $RIST to participants

 ### 3 - Futu~Rist